 SNC and Delta Waterfowl Partner for Annual First Hunt Program

-For the eleventh year in a row, South Nation Conservation (SNC) has partnered with Delta Waterfowl to sponsor and administer its popular First Hunt Program, giving local kids between the ages of 12 and 15 the opportunity to safely develop sustainable hunting skills while under the direct supervision of qualified mentors.
+South Nation Conservation (SNC) has again partnered with Delta Waterfowl to deliver the First Hunt Program to over a dozen local youth from across SNC’s jurisdiction in Eastern Ontario, teaching about the importance of developing sustainable hunting skills while under the direct supervision of qualified mentors.

-Over a period of three weeks, youth participated in the Canadian Firearms Safety Course, the Ontario Hunter Education Course and were treated to presentations from local trappers and Conservation Officers prior to their first hunting experience.
+Training is offered over 3 weeks; youth participate in the Canadian Firearms Safety Course, the Ontario Hunter Education Course, and sit through presentations from local trappers and Conservation Officers prior to their first hunting experience alongside mentors.

-The program registration is free, and all costs including meals, training, and manuals are covered by the organizers.
+Registration is free, and all costs including meals, training, and manuals are covered by the organizers.
+Interested local youth are required to write a letter about why they should be chosen to participate.

-“The program is designed to provide young hunters with the knowledge needed to practice safe and ethical hunting,” said Mentor Philip Duncan, SNC’s Property and Approvals Assistant.
+“It’s designed to provide young hunters with the knowledge needed to practice safe and ethical hunting,” said Mentor Philip Duncan, SNC’s Property and Approvals Assistant, and member of the South Nation Chapter.
 “We’re training the conservationists of tomorrow to respect personal safety, wildlife, habitat, and private property.”